nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 2. Download the latest version of **E-Duke-8** from [here](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases).
 3. Copy the files to the folder you want to use for the application.
 4. If you download the jar file by itself, you will also need the question , `topics.json`, found in `data.zip`.
 After extracting, include the `data` folder and the `eduke8.jar` file in the same folder for E-Duke-8 to run smoothly.
 Alternatively, you can simply download `eduke8.zip` which includes both the jar file along with the data folder.
 5. Double click on eduke8.jar to start up the program.
-If the program does not start up, continue to steps 5 and 6, otherwise skip to step 7.
+If the program does not start up, continue to step 6, otherwise skip to step 8.
 6. If double clicking on the jar file does not work, open up the command prompt in the same folder used in step 3.
 7. Enter the following command `java -jar eduke8.jar`.
 8. Type a command in the terminal and press Enter to execute it. e.g. typing 'help' and pressing Enter will list all the commands that you can use in this application.
 Here is a list of commands you can try: